pivot-access-ltd/bma-offline-docs/src/how-to-upgrade-maas-5436.md

 [tab version="v3.3 Snap"]
 <a href="#heading--upgrade-from-earlier-version-to-snap-3-3"><h2 id="heading--upgrade-from-earlier-version-to-snap-3-3">How to upgrade a snap to MAAS 3.3</h2></a>

+Note that support for PostgreSQL version 12 is deprecated for MAAS version 3.3, and will be discontinued in MAAS 3.5.
+We recommend [upgrading to PostgreSQL version 14](/t/upgrading-postgresql-12-to-version-14/7203) before installing MAAS 3.3.

 To upgrade from a earlier snap version to the 3.3 snap (using a `region+rack` configuration):

 1. Enter the following command: